Why Victoria's Secret Has No Business Making Mastectomy Bras

 The fit issues that Victoria's Secret already has would no doubt be magnified with the special circumstances of fitting women who've had mastectomies, and if there is any area of bras and bra fitting where women truly deserve a knowledgeable, sensitive, passionate expert, it is in mastectomy bras.
 And Victoria's Secret can't offer that.
 A company shouldn't be punished for admitting they can't do it all.
 In fact, they should be commended.

-As mentioned above, Nordstrom does offer a wonderful prosthetic program, but unlike Victoria’s Secret, Nordstrom doesn’t make their bras.
-They sell bras from other companies, and even then, they don’t sell mastectomy bras in particular.
-Nordstrom adds a pocket to the bras from brands they already utilize.
-It’s a completely different way of doing business, and it simply makes no sense to compare them.
+As mentioned above, Nordstrom does offer a wonderful prosthetic program, but unlike Victoria's Secret, Nordstrom doesn't make their bras.
+They sell bras from other companies, and they also add pockets to certain styles.
+It's a completely different way of doing business, and it simply makes no sense to compare them.

 In my recent article on pretty mastectomy bras, I mentioned how hard it is to find beautiful, flattering, but still suitable pieces.
 The vast majority of bra sellers don't make mastectomy bras.
 And I strongly disagree with the notion that every lingerie company should turn into a Wal-Mart of bras and panties: selling everything in every size in every color to support every need (not just mastectomy, but also first bras, nursing bras, post-surgical bras, etc.).
 Specialization is a good thing, and it doesn't make sense to expect every single company to appeal to every single customer.